mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ```

 Classes can implement any number of interfaces.
-They must implement all methods described in the interfaces.
+They must implement all methods described in each interface.
 For example:

 ```ts